 When the summer months roll around, we transition from hot coffee to iced coffee for our caffeinated refreshment.
-Cold brew is especially popular, with its full, rounded flavor and high level of caffeine, and is made differently from typical iced coffee.
+Cold brew is especially popular, with its full, rounded flavor, and is made differently from typical iced coffee.

 - Made by steeping coffee grounds in room temperature water